-There are around 10km of walking trails through forests and mountains with incredible views of the greater Dublin area from the top of Three Rock Mountain.
-You can do an out and back if you don’t want to go too far, or there are plenty of loop walks in this area like the Fairy Castle Loop which is 5.5kms.
+There is approx. 10km of walking trails through forests and mountains with incredible views of the greater Dublin area from the top of Three Rock Mountain.
+You can do an out and back if you don’t want to go too far, or there are plenty of loop walks in this area like the Fairy Castle Loop which is 5.5km.

 One of our favourite routes is the Ticknock walk from Tibradden.
 This route takes you through Tibradden Woods, up to the top of Fairy Castle, down to Three Rock, right back to where you began via Ticknock Woods.

 The trails are fairly well maintained, with some rocky and muddy sections, and are of moderate difficulty with some steep climbs.
 The main forest roads are very doable for children and families.